Gufran/gufran.github.io/_posts/2015-12-18-my-resolution-for-2016.markdown

 a list of things that I'll try to do by the time earth will complete one more revolution around the sun.

 I know it is too early for a list of resolutions.
-I know earth is not yet at that arbitrary location in space yet, but hey, come on!
+I know earth is not at that arbitrary location in space yet, but hey, come on!
 I have time to write and publish this post right now, I don't know if I'd even want to do it if I leave it for the right time.